derekfountain/z88dk-data-in-lower-ram/README.md

 # z88dk-data-in-lower-ram

-This is an example of how use the z88dk C compiler suite to create a ZX Spectrum program which initialises with constant data in lower memory.
+This is an example of how to use the z88dk C compiler suite to create a ZX Spectrum program which initialises with constant data in lower memory.